Welcome to today's edition of the Rush 24-7 podcast.

 It was a cartoon show.

-Utopia is perfection on Earth.
+Utopia is perfection on earth.

-Dystopia is utter total failure and chaos.
+Dystopia is utter, total failure and chaos.

 It's over.

-So Batman in the 60s on TV metastasizes to a sick, dystopian, hyperviolent Batman movie in 23 years.
+So Batman in the 60s on TV metastasizes to a sick, dystopian, hyper-violent Batman movie in 23 years.

-Twenty-three years since Batman on TV to the first Batman movie.
+23 years since Batman on TV to the first Batman movie.

 And the birth of the modern Batman series of films with which the killer in Aurora explicitly identified by his own admission.

-It was a kid's show.
+It was a kids' show.

-It was it was it was hard for a family-oriented funny.
+It was hard for a family-oriented funny.

 You laughed at that show.